manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

     + Research about how to deploy the kong Gateway (AWS EC2 or docker)
     + Test deployment of the kong and cassandra in AWS EC2
 * Dhanashree
-    +Research on how to model the data for the different usecases in payment module
+    + Research on how to model the data for the different usecases in payment module

 #### 3. What are the current blockers/challenges the team is facing?
 * The exact architecture required for the project